watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.6.8
 - Move all Discovery calls to latest API version - 2017-11-07
 - Updated calls to deprecated discovery methods addJsonDocument and getCollections
 - Correct implemetation of passages related options
+- Allow highlight option to be specified in Discovery overrides - msg.discoveryparams

 ### New in version 0.6.7
 - Enable Opt-out option for Conversation Node.